 I’m pleased to be able to share the news that Henri Lefebvre’s book Hegel, Marx, Nietzsche or the Realm of Shadows is forthcoming in English translation with Verso in early 2020.
-It’s not yet up on the Verso site, but their US distributors have it listed, and it’s in some online stores.
+It’s not yet up on the Verso site [update Nov 2019 – it is now], but their US distributors have it listed, and it’s in some online stores.

 I’ve known about this book for quite some time now – it’s in a very fine translation by David Fernbach, and it has an introduction by me.
 The cover is interesting too.
 I’m really pleased that this book will finally be available in English.
 It’s one of my favourite books by Lefebvre, and along with Metaphilosophy, one of his key philosophical works.
 It was published in 1975, immediately after The Production of Space, and just before his epic four-volume De l’État.